-Now there a a new option, Instant Mold or Oyumaru both works the same, Instant Mold is more expensive but easier to get.
+Now there a a new option, Instant Mold or Oyumaru both works the same, Instant Mold is more expensive but is sold at more places.

 This how it works.

 This is the Oyumaru this pack cost me around €6 from a ebay seller in HK